wilsonmar/wilsonmar.github.io/_posts/2018-04-09-mac-diskspace.md

 Create a RAM disk using FSTYPE tempfs, which replaced ramfs<a target="_blank" href="https://www.jamescoyle.net/knowledge/951-the-difference-between-a-tmpfs-and-ramfs-ram-disk">*</a>

    <pre>
-mkdir -p /mnt/ramdisk1
 mount -t tmpfs tmpfs /mnt/ramdisk1 -o size=512m
    </pre>

-   tmpfs or ramfs are FSTYPE.
-See

 The RAM disk can persist over reboots if specified in file <tt>/etc/fstab</tt>,